Rent a room

 You also need to consider that the live-in landlord or householder will have their way of doing things already established and they are looking for someone to fit in.
 You can expect to use some of the communal areas including kitchen and lounge and in many cases you may have access to a garden or parking space.

 Some live-in landlords might offer a rent reduction for things like dog walking or cleaning.
 Look on their room listing to see if this is offered.
+It’s not normal, but can be helpful to both parties.
+We do not accept any ‘rooms for favours’ type offers unless it is a simple household chore or companionship.

 Register to monthly newletters.